TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-call-procedure.md

 ##ON and WHERE Clauses

-The optional ON and WHERE clauses control the execution of DAPs on specific RowStore members.
+The optional ON and WHERE clauses control the execution of DAPs on specific SnappyData members.
 If no ON clause is provided, the procedure is executed in only one server, the coordinator (data-independent).
 Otherwise, it is executed on only the servers that are hosting data for the specified table, optionally routed based on a WHERE clause.
 If an ON ALL or ON SERVER GROUPS clause is provided, then execution is routed to either all servers or the servers in the specified server groups.

 ##Example